Introduction to influential

 centrality functions are provided, we recommend the IVI for the identification of the most

-nodes within a network.
+influential nodes within a network.

 By the way, the results of all of the following centrality functions could be conveniently illustrated using the centrality-based network visualization function.